Liverpool is a bustling city in the Northeastern side of England. It is known for being a big “football” city and as the home of the Beatles.

 Nearby, the Piermaster’s House illustrates everyday life during World War II.

-A darker part of the cities past is its involvement with slavery, reflected in the powerful International Slavery Museum also near the waterfront.
-This justifies the claim to having the oldest black population in England.
+A darker part of the city’s past is its involvement with slavery, reflected in the powerful International Slavery Museum also near the waterfront.
+This justifies the claim of having the oldest black population in England.

 Fortunately, there are excellent tours that take all the mapping, planning, and stress out of your Beatles pilgrimage.

 Liverpool’s accent is called “scouse” a reference to a stew made popular by sailors in the city.
 This tasty comfort food of meat and vegetable stew served with bread to mop up the juices.
 Maggie May’s is a long-standing no-frills café in Liverpool and The Baltic Fleet is a popular pub with a microbrewery attached.
 Every year, on February 28th, Scousers all over the world celebrate Global Scouse Day.
 Liverpool restaurants compete to wow the crowds with their own recipes.